Millangoda Raja: Death

 Raja's tusks gradually began to grow, and as he got older tusks grew to the point where he could not collide with the ground.
 When he lowered his head to eat, tusks hit the ground which made it very difficult for Raja to eat.
 He was suffering from food indigestion for over one year.
 That's because the elephant's teeth fall out as it ages.
 At the same time the elephant has been weakened.
-At that time, the herdsmen had mentioned that when they he was sick, he was given figs, leaves and jackfruits to eat.
+At that time, the herdsmen had mentioned that when he was sick, he was given figs, leaves and jackfruits to eat.
 It is said that the then President Mahinda Rajapaksa gave him energy foods through the Wildlife Department.

 When the elephant was in the last stage of his life, many bottles of saline with vitamins had to be given.
-Before the death, prith was chanted.
+Before the death, pirith was chanted.
 After showing the Atapirikara to the elephant, it was gently touched and presented to the Buddhist monks.
 After the Pirith sermon and the tying of the Pirith strings, the elephant greeted the monks with great effort.
 The tusker died on 30 July 2011 at 12.25 pm and was about 73 years old at the time of his death.

 He was given funeral rites by a team of Buddhist monks.

-After his death the body of Millangoda Raja was preserved and placed on public display in a museum, which was constructed by Ananda Millangoda at the Elephant Village in Molagoda, Kegalle.
-For this purpose, with the guidance of Dr. Nanda Wickramasinghe, who was the Director of the National Museum, the assistance of museum dermatologists has been obtained.
-Millangoda Raja's dermatologist was Ravindra Wickramanayake, a dermatologist at the National Museum Department.
-The department's artists, L.A.
-R. Wijepala and L. P. Mahinda also helped for the taxidermy process.
+His corpse was preserved and placed on public display in a museum, which was constructed by Ananda Millangoda at the Elephant Village in Molagoda, Kegalle.